 News and Social Media Analytics: We conduct research to understand, predict, and improve the dissemination of online news in all its forms.
 Our research objectives are to provide policy makers insights concerning the impact of online news, develop methods leveraging social media and other online data to inform journalists and content providers allowing them to understand exposure in real time, and to build systems to enhance their impact.

-For more details about our projects, demos, and publications, please visit our group page at sc.qcri.org.
+For more details about our projects, demos, and publications, please visit our department page at sc.qcri.org.